mrddter/mongocloner/README.md

 With this tool you can do different actions:

+- `backup_json`: backup specified collections from the source in json format
-- `backup_source`: backup specified collections from the source
+- `backup_yaml`: backup specified collections from the source in yaml format
 - `append`: append specified collections from a wellknown mongo uri to another
 - `delete_target`: drop specified collections from the target
 - `clone`: drop and append specified collections from a wellknown mongo uri to another